 One of the top complaints from a customer is why their payment was declined.
 The transaction can be declined by the bank issuer, bank acquirer or by the processor.
 This unpleasant issue can also affect the merchant's approve ratio, so it is important to control customers failed purchases and understand why it has occurred.

-Most declines that come from issuing bank send generic code reasons, so for more information, it is better to contact customer's bank to avoid similar problems in the future.
+Most declines that come from issuing banks send generic code reasons, so for more information, it is better to contact the customer's bank to avoid similar problems in the future.

 The most common reasons for a transaction decline are: